-Procedures are in place to review this Service Plan.
+- 7.1 Review against the Service Plan Procedures are in place to review this Service Plan.
 Annex 1:1 shows the matrix that will be used.
 This is carried out as part of a regular review of the Service's overall performance.
-It includes the identification of any variance from the plan and opportunities for improvement.
-Work programmes are produced for all operational teams.
-This includes outcomes and indicators for activities that each team undertakes.
-General Service standards are outlined in Appendix 5 of the Trading Standards Service's "Role and Purpose" business plan for 2015/16.

-7.1 These programmes and targets are monitored through quarterly reports and meetings.
-The Service's Management Team will also review the performance of the Trading Standards Service as a whole, including the fulfilment of its service plan and key performance indicators.
+It includes the identification of any variance from the plan and opportunities for improvement. - 7.2 All programmes are monitored through quarterly reports and meetings.
+The Service's Management Team will also review the performance of the Trading Standards Service as a whole, including the fulfilment of its service plan and key outcomes.